Hello, My name is Brant Bady. Welcome to my travel blog and photography portfolio!

 “One Day Baby We’ll Be Old, Oh Baby, We’ll Be Old, Think About The Stories That We Could Have Told” – Asif Avidan

 2017 started with me in the Philippines for a month, having spent two months previously exploring Australia by car.
-New trips in planning are Cuba in July and the Mediterranean and Northern Africa for the winter of 2017/2018.
+New trips in process include Cozumel, Cuba, Uruguay, Argentina, Antarctica, Chile and Brasil, and then Greece, Turkey, Egpyt, and Kenya for the spring/summer of 2018.

 Being an adventurous guy, I enjoy sailing.
 This my sailboat, the SV Encounter in the middle of a race in Esquimalt Harbour, Victoria.